-Recently, the International Federation of Red Cross and Red Crescent Societies (IFRC) has started to introduce more data driven methods to their daily work.
+Recently, the International Federation of Red Cross and Red Crescent Societies (IFRC) has started to introduce more data-driven methods to their daily work.
 To explore opportunities to continue this path, 510 – a data initiative of the Netherlands Red Cross – and ORTEC have partnered up.
 The purpose of the 510 initiative is to improve speed, quality, and cost-effectiveness of humanitarian aid by using and creating data and digital products.
-The collaboration involves a joint research into the use of text mining for disaster response, thereby collectively creating a larger impact on the humanitarian sector.
-For this we use machine learning models.
-Since one small decision on this model creationcan impact the lives of many, having a solid understanding and control of the way machine learning models work is of utmost importance.
+The collaboration involves joint research into the use of text mining for disaster response, thereby collectively creating a larger impact on the humanitarian sector.
+For this, we use machine learning models.
+Since one small decision on this model creation can impact the lives of many, having a solid understanding and control of the way machine learning models work is of utmost importance.

 Often the very data needed for these models to function accurately is not easily found and is very often not “ready to use”.
 How and where this data is extracted from cleaned, analyzed, and used for decision-making is just as important.

 At 510, a team of data scientists uses data and artificial intelligence (AI) to help with disaster preparedness, early warning early action and response.
 The team converts the data into understanding, e.g. uncovering the areas which are most likely to be affected and indicating which areas should be considered as a priority in humanitarian response.
 The information derived from the data is shared with humanitarian aid workers, decision-makers and people affected, enabling them to prepare and cope with (predicted) disasters and crises.